 The EA manages the executive's travel arrangements.
 It includes planning travel, booking tickets, booking hotels, local travel arrangements, and appointments during the travel.

-Responsibilities of an Administrative Assistant
+Responsibilities of an Administrative Assistant (AA)

 An administrative assistant is responsible for all administrative and clerical functions in a company.
-The AA may be in charge of the whole company, especially for small companies.
-For larger companies, each department could have a different AA.
-The AA is responsible for the smooth functioning of the company or department by providing the necessary support services.
+Mostly, they'd be in charge of the whole company, especially for small companies.

-Communications of office
+Communications of the office

-The AA manages all office communication.
 It can include handling phone calls.
-The AA receives official emails from the company/department and forwards them to the concerned persons.
+They receive official emails from the company/department and forward them to the concerned persons.
 Letters received are also forwarded, and replies are sent.

 Managing office equipment